azinkey/bootigniter/README.md

 Or you can say it is an another CMS like Joomla, Wordpress but its not so much popular or heavy mixed up of unwanted code execution (features/extension)
 Where its just a Custom CMS from Scratch Based on CodeIgniter &reg; http://ellislab.com/codeigniter and Bootstrap &reg; http://getbootstrap.com Framework.

-Remember Guys,

 Bootigniter (SMART CMS Boilerplate),  Version 2 - Coming Soon

-Don't Send me requests for New Features, i am trying to keep it A Simple & Clean Custom Content Management System CMS Boilerplate not A CMS (Full Features set for specific category like Blog, eCommerce, CRM etc... or like Wordpress, Drupal, Joomla or Magento).

-So please help me to make an CMS Boilerplate for World not for Enterprises only.

-also Friends, Don't Forget to like us on Facebook http://fb.com/bootigniter or follow me on [Twitter](https://twitter.com/intent/follow?original_referer=http%3A%2F%2Fgithub.com%2Fazinkey%2Fbootigniter%2F&region=follow_link&screen_name=azinkey&tw_p=followbutton)
+Don't Forget to like us on Facebook http://fb.com/bootigniter [Twitter](https://twitter.com/intent/follow?original_referer=http%3A%2F%2Fgithub.com%2Fazinkey%2Fbootigniter%2F&region=follow_link&screen_name=azinkey&tw_p=followbutton)

 Why choose Bootigniter as CMS
 ===